robulouski/voidy-bootstrap/README.rst

   Set to a valid Twitter username to enable the twitter sharing button.

 ``TWITTER_CARD``
-  If set to True Twitter Card meta-data will be added to article pages.
+  If set to True, Twitter Card meta-data will be added to article pages.
+  If this is enabled, ``TWITTER_USERNAME`` must also be set.

 ``OPEN_GRAPH``
   Set to True to enable Facebook Open Graph meta-properties.

 ``OPEN_GRAPH_FB_APP_ID``
-  Facebook App ID
+  Facebook App ID.

 ``OPEN_GRAPH_ARTICLE_AUTHOR``
   Value for Open Graph ``article:author`` property, which will be set on